behdadkha/GNU-FX/README.md

 ### Run
 * To run the **unit tests** for the React app, go to `toefx-client` and run `npm run unitTest`.
 The output is  a table showing the percentage of statements coverage, branch coverage, function coverage and line coverage.
 * To run the **validation tests** , go to `toefx-client` and run `npm run validationTest`.
-* To run the unit-tests for the node app, go to `toefx-server` and run `npm test`.
+* To run the unit-tests for the node app, go to `toefx-server` and run `npm run unitTest`.
 The output is  a table showing the percentage of statements coverage, branch coverage, function coverage and line coverage.
 ## Instruction to run the bot
 * Go to `TestingSelenium` and run `python ./test.py`.